tiran/defusedxml/README.md

 The [defusedexpat package](https://github.com/tiran/defusedexpat)
 ([defusedexpat on PyPI](https://pypi.python.org/pypi/defusedexpat))
-comes with binary extensions and a [modified expat](https://github.com/tiran/expat) libary instead of the standard [expat parser](http://expat.sourceforge.net/).
+comes with binary extensions and a [modified expat](https://github.com/tiran/expat) library instead of the standard [expat parser](http://expat.sourceforge.net/).
 It's basically a stand-alone version of the patches for Python's standard library C extensions.